lee2sman/now/README.md

 Working on a few games including a command line text adventure "resource management" game on "non-hierarchical consensus groups" and a "programming roguelike" game for Pico-8.

+Distances, co-created with Amelia Marzec, is screening in the [Cauldron International Film and Video Festival](https://www.cauldronfilmfestival.com/) May 23-26 in Salt Lake City.

 # Then

 ## Spring 2024